genekellyjr/LOTR-Subs/README.md

 *This is the 1-shot way, it will fail if you have commentary tracks since I guess one of them is a bit long so the audio gets offset or something.*

-* In MKVToolNix "Add as new source files..." the disc 1 movie, the d1 color corrected mkv (if using it, and disable movie's x264 version), and either the d1 translated subs (can add them later tho via the combined) or directly go for the combined (do not append d2 trans subs to that).
+* In MKVToolNix "Add as new source files..." the disc 1 movie, the d1 color corrected mkv (if using it, and disable movie's x264 version), and either the d1 translated subs (can add them after combining tho via the combined subs) or directly go for the combined (do not append d2 trans subs to that).
 Then "Append" (right click thing you want to append to, choose Append) the d2 movie to the d1 movie, the d2 color corrected to the d1 color corrected, and the d2 subs to the d1 subs.

 * In MKVToolNix go to the Output tab's Splitting section set the Split Mode to "By parts based on frame/field numbers".